 When you add a geoprocessing package to your project, the package is unpacked and several items are added to your project and open map.

-- If you have an open map a new group layer with the same name as the package is added to the map Contents.
+- If you have an open map, a new group layer with the same name as the package is added to the map Contents.
 All data within the package becomes sublayers of this group layer.
 (Most geoprocessing packages contain input and output data.
 If the package doesn't contain data, a group layer is not created.)

 Locate unpacked contents

 When you add a geoprocessing package to your project, the contents of the package (tools, toolboxes, data, and associated files) are unpacked to a new folder with the name of the package in the <username>\Documents\ArcGIS\Packages directory.
 You can change this location in the share and download options.